16chlj48/Code-Competition-Practice/README.md

 # Code-Competition-Practice
-Practice problems for coding competitions
+Practice code problems and snippets for coding competitions in c++, java, or python.